Decorative seagull

 I read as needed for the project I am researching at the moment.
 Oftentimes a piece of well-written fiction describes a situation better than non-fiction.
 Some research is possible on the internet, though not all references there have the necessary provenance.

-The Otter Adventure
+The Sea Otter Adventure

 The Otter Adventure book cover